elves/elvish/README.md

 for the following:

--   Files in [pkg/diff](pkg/diff) and [pkg/rpc](pkg/rpc) are released under the BSD 3-clause license, since they are copied from [Go's source code](https://github.com/golang/go).
+-   Files in [pkg/diff](pkg/diff) and [pkg/rpc](pkg/rpc) are released under the BSD 3-clause license, since they are derived from [Go's source code](https://github.com/golang/go).
 See [pkg/diff/LICENSE](pkg/diff/LICENSE) and [pkg/rpc/LICENSE](pkg/rpc/LICENSE).